 Material Notes:

 For this afghan, two strands of worsted weight yarn are held together.
 In it’s place, you could use one strand of chunky/bulky (#5) yarn.
-Take a gauge.
 If you don’t mind a slight difference in measurements, gauge isn’t essential.
-You could even go up a hook size, and use super bulky yarn for a larger afghan.
+You could even use a super bulky yarn for a larger, cozier afghan.

 Time Spent: